 We recognize that sunlight has to be balanced for each person, depending on age and individual skin type.
 Here is our WFP approach to vitamin D, sunlight, and sunscreen:

-• Try to get sunlight at least three to five times a week on as much body area as possible and without any type of sunscreen on your skin, unless you have a personal or family history of skin cancer, which prohibits personal sunlight exposure.
+- Try to get sunlight at least three to five times a week on as much body area as possible and without any type of sunscreen on your skin, unless you have a personal or family history of skin cancer, which prohibits personal sunlight exposure.
 Please talk to a healthcare provider if this applies to you.
 Thirty to fifty percent of your body should be exposed to direct sunlight.
 The face doesn’t produce much vitamin D, though, so be sure to protect this delicate skin.
-In the spring and summer months, aim for 15–20 minutes.
+In the spring and summer months, aim for 5–15 minutes of direct early morning sunlight first thing in the morning on your face and body, which can also help improve circadian rhythms.
 In fall and winter, when UVB-rays are less intense due to the earth’s tilt away from the sun, double your exposure time.
 If you haven’t been in the sun for a while, gradually expose yourself over time.
+Always make sure not to burn.
 Skin color does affect how well sunlight is absorbed and synthesized: People with fair skin produce vitamin D faster than those with darker skin.
 Individuals with dark skin need to double their exposure time in the sun to make the same amount of vitamin D as fair-skinned individuals.

-• UVB-rays from the sun facilitate vitamin D production, so the optimal time to be in the sun for vitamin D production is between 10:00 a.m. and 3:00 p.m., when maximal UVB-rays are available.
+- UVB-rays from the sun facilitate vitamin D production, so the optimal time to be in the sun for vitamin D production is between 10:00 a.m. and 2:00 p.m., when maximal UVB-rays are available.
+This is known as the “solar noon range.”
 During the week, make it a point to spend some of your lunch hour relaxing outside, with the sun’s rays hitting as much of your arms or legs as possible.

-• Direct sunlight is the best way to make vitamin D; however, many factors often prohibit sun exposure: fitting the sun into a busy schedule, having sensitive skin, living in an area where there is not a lot of sunlight, or as stated above getting sunlight is too risky because of a personal or family history of skin cancer.
+- Direct sunlight is the best way to make vitamin D; however, many factors often prohibit sun exposure: fitting the sun into a busy schedule, having sensitive skin, living in an area where there is not a lot of sunlight, or as stated above getting sunlight is too risky because of a personal or family history of skin cancer.
 With so many factors, it’s easy to understand why vitamin D deficiency is a global epidemic.
 For this reason, we recommend that you take an over-the-counter daily vitamin D3 supplement to protect yourself.
 Avoid prescription vitamin D2, as this is not the best form of vitamin D to take.
 Vitamin D3 (the over-the-counter form) is the type of vitamin D produced by the body from exposure to sunlight; vitamin D2 (the prescription form) is not.
 Current studies also show that vitamin D3 is more potent and effective than vitamin D2 at raising vitamin D levels in the blood.
-For adults, the vitamin D3 dosage is 2,000–10,000 IU (depending on individual need).
-For children below the age of five, the recommended vitamin D dosage is 20–35 units per pound, per day; the guideline for children ages 5–10 is 700–2,000 units per day.
+For adults 18 and over, the vitamin D3 dosage is 5,000–10,000 IU daily (depending on individual absorption, weight, baseline vitamin D levels).
+For children age four and under, the recommended vitamin D3 dosage is 400–800 IUs daily, depending on age and weight; the guideline for children ages 5–10 is 400–1,500 IUs per day, depending on age and weight.
+Children ages 10–18, vitamin D3 at 1,500–4,000 IUs daily, depending on age and weight.
 Before starting this supplement, see your medical provider to determine starting levels and to know what dosage is right for you.
-It’s also especially important to supplement with a daily vitamin D3 in the winter months.
+It’s also especially important to supplement with a daily vitamin D3 in the winter months but only on the days when you can’t get enough natural sun exposure (the goal is to supplement only as needed, when you aren’t able to get enough natural daily sunlight on your skin).
 For a high-quality formula, see our Wiseman Health Vitamin D3 with K2.

 Vitamin D and Health. hsph.harvard.edu.
 Retrieved February 20, 2017 from https://www.hsph.harvard.edu/nutritionsource/vitamin-d/